its22647/ARSS/README.md

 ## 🔎 Overview

-The **Anti-Ransomware Security Solution** is a desktop application that **detects, prevents, and mitigates** ransomware attacks in real time.
-It continuously monitors sensitive directories and system processes, blocks unauthorized encryption, and maintains safe, versioned backups for rapid recovery.
+The **Anti-Ransomware Security Solution** is a desktop application that **detects and prevents** ransomware attacks in real time.
+It monitors sensitive directories and system processes, blocks unauthorized encryption, and maintains safe, versioned backups for rapid recovery.

-This project targets students, researchers, and security-conscious users who want a clear, auditable, and extensible baseline for ransomware defense on Windows.
+This project targets students, researchers, and security-conscious users who want a clear, and extensible baseline for ransomware defense on Windows.

 ---